VaultLot/EtherlinkSubmission/backend/README.md

 ## 🚀 Our Solution: The AI-Powered, No-Loss Savings Game

-**Flow Prize Savings** is the first AI-managed, prize-linked savings protocol on the Flow blockchain.
+**Etherlink Prize Savings** is the first AI-managed, prize-linked savings protocol on the Etherlink blockchain.
 We've created a **positive-sum game** where users can't lose.
 By depositing funds, you are not only saving your money securely but also automatically entering a weekly draw to win the entire prize pool generated from the collective yield.

 Think of us as an **intelligent, gamified bank account**.
 Your money is always safe, always yours, but now it also gives you a weekly shot at a better financial future.